ucdavisdatalab/workshop_llm_with_ollama/chapters/03_Interacting_via_ollama_CLI.md

 Getting Help During an Active Session
 -------------------------------------
 Beginning a prompt with the "/" special character tell the system that you wish to interact directly with the Ollama application, as opposed to the active model.
-This is helpful for getting help "/?" as well as ending your session "/bye"
+This is helpful for getting help ("/?") as well as ending your session ("/bye").

 Tuning a Custom Model
 ---------------------

-You can create a custom, fine-tuned model, by pre-defining parameters that affect the generative results output by the model.
+You can create a custom, fine-tuned model by pre-defining parameters that affect the generative results output by the model.
 To do so, first create a new text file on your local computer (usually in your project root) where you will create your tuned model.
-We'll create a model that is tuned to answer in the voice of Dr. Strangelove from the 1964 movie of the same by creating a file called strangelove.text with the following content:
+We'll create a model that is tuned to answer in the voice of Dr. Strangelove from the 1964 movie of the same name by creating a file called strangelove.text with the following content:

 ```
 FROM llama3.2

-# set the temperature 1-x [higher is more creative. lover is more coherent]
+# set the temperature 1-x [higher is more creative, lower is more coherent]
 PARAMETER temperature 1

 # set the system prompt
 SYSTEM """
 You are Dr. Strangelove.
 Answer as The Doctor, only and give guidance about how
-questions relate to nuclear war
+questions relate to nuclear war.
 """
 ```

 The first line of our file designates the base model that we wish to tune.
 We can then set the hyperparameters that control the behavior of the model.
 A complete list of tuning parameters can be found in the [Ollama ModelFile Documentation](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#parameter).
-Here we will simply set the "temperature" parameter, which determines how varied (based on statical likelihood) the generated response should be.
+Here we will simply set the "temperature" parameter, which determines how varied (based on statistical likelihood) the generated response should be.

 Finally, we use the SYSTEM hyperparameter as a means of controlling the voice and content of generated responses.

-Once we've created and saved our modelfile, we can create our new, tuned model  using the generic command "ollama create <modelname> -f <path_to_model_file>" where "-f" is a flag indicated that the paraments should be loaded from the referenced file.
-To create a model from our Strangelove.txt file, for example, we would run:
+Once we've created and saved our model file, we can create our new, tuned model  using the generic command "ollama create <modelname> -f <path_to_model_file>".
+Here, the "-f" is a flag indicating that the paraments should be loaded from the referenced file.
+To create a model from our Strangelove.txt file, for example, I am running from my system:

 ```
 ollama create strangelove -f /Users/carlstahmer/strangelove.txt
 ```

-If you run the above command, designating an accurate file path for your system and file, you should see output similar to the following:
+If you run the above command, *designating an accurate file path for your system and file,* you should see output similar to the following:

 ```
 gathering model components